authelia/authelia/docs/content/en/integration/openid-connect/uptime-kuma/index.md

 Notes:

 - You will need to enable Header Authorization strategy for your [Server Authz Endpoints].
 - When you use `implicit` audience mode, you do not need to provide an `audience` in your token request.
 When using `explicit` audience mode, you will need to provide the specific audience in your request.
-See [`requested_audience_mode`] - right now Uptime-Kuma does not support setting audience, so you need to keep this at `implicit` for now.
+See [`requested_audience_mode`] - right now Uptime Kuma does not support setting audience, so you need to keep this at `implicit` for now.
-- The `audience` (or multiple) is the endpoints of the secured ressources you want to monitor using Uptime-Kuma
+- The `audience` (or multiple) is the endpoints of the secured ressources you want to monitor using Uptime Kuma
 - If you have multiple monitors you can either have multiple clients or add the allowed audiences to the existing client from this example, also make sure to add the additional audiences to access control rules.

 ### Application

-To configure [Uptime-Kuma] to utilize Authelia as an [OpenID Connect 1.0] Provider:
+To configure [Uptime Kuma] to utilize Authelia as an [OpenID Connect 1.0] Provider:

 1. Create a new status monitor or configure an existing one
 2. Choose monitor type e.g. HTTP(s) Keyword and set a keyword you want to find